navapbc/labs-decision-support-tool/docs/app/README.md

 Any environment variables specified directly in the [docker-compose](/docker-compose.yml) file will take precedent over those specified in the [local.env](/app/local.env) file.

-## Authentication

-This API uses a very simple [ApiKey authentication approach](https://apiflask.com/authentication/#use-external-authentication-library) which requires the caller to provide a static key.
-This is specified with the `API_AUTH_TOKEN` environment variable.

 ## VSCode Remote Attach Container Debugging